ManeuverOn/rfiv-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The React components we created are located at [src/components](src/components).

 ## Setup

 `Note`: Node.js is required to run this code.
 Download it at https://nodejs.org/en/.